facelessuser/HexViewer/docs/usage.md

 ```

 ### external_viewer
 Sometimes it may be desired to open a hex view in an external editor.
-HexViewer, due to the nature of the Sublime Text API is limited in certain ways, so it can be advantageous to open a file in an external hex editor for certain files or certain tasks.  `external_viewer` allows the configuring of the external hex editor.  `external_viewer` is a dictionary containing to parameters.  `viewer`, which is an absolute bath the the external hex editor.  `args` are the arguments that will be passed to the external editor; it is an array of string arguments.
+Due to the nature of the Sublime Text API, HexViewer's options and speed can be limited, so it can be advantageous to open a file in an external hex editor when performing certain actions or dealing with very large files.  `external_viewer` allows the configuring of the external hex editor.  `external_viewer` is a dictionary containing to parameters.  `viewer`, which is an absolute path to the the external hex editor.  `args` are the arguments that will be passed to the external editor; it is an array of string arguments.
 You can use `${FILE}` has a place holder for the file path that will be sent to the editor.
 HexViewer will insert the actual file path in the place of `${FILE}`.

 ```js
     // External Hex Viewer if max size is exceeded.